xuelingyi/SLRfinder/README.md

 ## change the working directory to the dataset folder
 ## This script has a readline prompt asking for the inputs (dataset name, min_LD, min.cl.size, ncores).
 ## If you don't like the prompt, you can modify the first few lines to specify your inputs.
 ## NB!
-This script requires that vcftools is installed and can be directly called in your R environment
+This script requires that vcftools is installed and can be directly called in your R environment using system
 source("SLRfinder_scripts.R")
 ```